johnsblevins/AzureLandingZones/templates/entlz/README.md

         Description: Sub ID for existing management subscription Default Value: <none>

 The pipeline calls an Azure Bicep template to deploy the management group hierarchy, [platform-management.bicep](platform-management.bicep).
-The following figure shows the management components deployed:
+The following figure shows the management components which are deployed:

 ![](media/mgmt_components.png)